engxiong/courseproject/README.md

 4.Uses descriptive activity names to name the activities in the merged data set.

-- convert activty column into factor and renaming the levels
+- convert activity column into factor and renaming the levels

 5.Extracts only the measurements on the mean and standard deviation for each measurement.